Mehul2205/Cryptography-Assignments/README.md

 * Create a key stream with linear feedback shift register with 4 cells in whichb4= b1 exor b0 Show the value of output for 20 transitions(if the seed is 0001).

-* Write a code toencrypt a message A Midsummer Night's Dream, which is a comedy written by Shakespeare.You have to use key: SWINDONand keyed transpositioncipher row-column.
+* Write a code to encrypt a message A Midsummer Night's Dream, which is a comedy written by Shakespeare.You have to use key: SWINDONand keyed transpositioncipher row-column.

 * Findthe  result  of  multiplying  P1=000100110and  P2=10011110 with  irreducible  polynomial100011010(nine bits).